 Five parameters define the contractual terms of installment loans: the initial loan balance, the remaining loan balance at the end of the term, the contract term, the installment amount and the loan interest rate.
 However, the choice of these parameters is not arbitrary, because the remaining fifth can be calculated from combinations of four.

-There are therefore five variants of installment loan calculators, of which we select three with the following results: the outstanding loan amount at the end of the term, the amount of the installment payments and the loan interest rate.
+There are therefore five basic variants of installment loan calculators, three of which are covered here: the outstanding loan amount at the end of the term, the amount of the installment payments and the loan interest rate.

 The end of term outstanding loan amount calculator takes the initial loan balance, term, installments, and loan rate for input.
 From this, it computes the outstanding loan balance at the end of the contract.